Heading to St. Louis can be the perfect weekend trip, but once you’re there—-what should you do? Here are nine things to do in St. Louis.

 5. PI is for pizza

-PI has more than just a friendly staff —it’s a great pizza restaurant with a nice ambiance and outdoor seating.
-For our appetizer, we enjoyed pi bites, a fresh kale-iforniacation salad, and the Hill thin crust pizza with fresh ingredients like mozzarella, pepperoni, salami, onions, green bell peppers, kalamata olives, and banana peppers.
+PI has more than just a friendly staff—it’s a great pizza restaurant with a lovely ambiance and outdoor seating.
+We enjoyed pi bites, a fresh kale-iforniacation salad, and the Hill thin crust pizza with fresh ingredients like mozzarella, pepperoni, salami, onions, green bell peppers for our appetizer, kalamata olives, and banana peppers.

 6. City Museum